tibs/pyconuk2019-notes/README.rst

 Lightning Talks
 ---------------

-Before the lightning talks, some announcements:
+Before the lightning talks, there were some announcements:

 * Remember to tell people there's a creche each year, and it's free
 * Daniele stepping down as conference directory, next year will be Kristian